 Just ditch the secret Tavern sauce and you have a good meal to satisfy those sudden hunger pangs.

-Simply Grilled Chicken
+Simply Grilled Chicken (No Bun):

 Simply grilled chicken falls under their Other Fun on a Bun category (for us ketoers, it’s Other Fun Without the Bun!).